ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 > **TODO**: Do we also want this to be able to change a participant's role?

 It is transported via an MLS proposal of type UserEvent.
+If the event adds a user to the room and it is the first user in the room that belongs to the sending follower server, the UserEvent MAY contain the Certificate that can be used to validate external proposals from that follower server.
+If it does, the commit that contains the proposal adds the Certificate to `external_senders` extension of the underlying MLS group.

+If the event removes the last user of a follower server from a room, the commit that contains the MLS proposal that carries the event removes the Certificate of that follower server from the extension.

 > **TODO**: This proposal needs to be added to the IANA proposal list, or
 > specified as an extension proposal as specified in the MLS extensions